-Spectral resolution refers to the specific wavelength intervals in the Electromagnetic spectrum that a sensor can record (Simonett et al, 1983).
+Spectral resolution refers to the specific wavelength intervals in the Electromagnetic spectrum that a sensor can record (Simonett et al., 1983).
 For example, band 1 of the Landsat TM sensor records energy between 0.45 and 0.52 μm in the visible part of the spectrum.

 Wide intervals in the electromagnetic spectrum are referred to as coarse spectral resolution, and narrow intervals are referred to as fine spectral resolution.
 For example, the SPOT panchromatic sensor is considered to have coarse spectral resolution because it records EMR between 0.51 and 0.73 μm.

-On the other hand, band 3 of the Landsat TM sensor has fine spectral resolution because it records EMR between 0.63 and 0.69 μm (Jensen, 1996).
+On the other hand, band 3 of the Landsat TM sensor has a fine spectral resolution because it records EMR between 0.63 and 0.69 μm (Jensen, 1996).

 Spatial Resolution in Remote Sensing